I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiowmi/ns-mpiowmi-_mpio_path_health_class.md

 A 64-bit integer that specifies the system time when the path that is associated with this path ID was removed.

-`NumberBytesRead`
+`PathOffline`

+A Boolean field that indicates whether the path that is associated with this path ID is removed.

+`NumberReadsWrap`

+An unsigned character field that specifies the total number of times that the <i>NumberReads</i> parameter has rolled around to zero.

+`NumberWritesWrap`

-An unsigned 64-bitfield that specifies the total number of bytes that are read through the specified path identifier.
+An unsigned character field that specifies the total number of times that the <i>NumberWrites</i> parameter has rolled around to zero.

 `NumberBytesReadWrap`

 An unsigned character field that specifies the total number of times the <i>NumberBytesRead</i> parameter has rolled around to zero.

-`NumberBytesWritten`

-An unsigned 64-bitfield that specifies the total number of bytes that are written through the specified path identifier.

 `NumberBytesWrittenWrap`

 An unsigned character field that specifies the total number of times that the <i>NumberBytesWritten</i> parameter has rolled around to zero.

-`NumberIoErrors`

-An unsigned 64-bitfield that specifies the total number of I/O errors that are encountered through the specified path identifier.

-`NumberReads`

-An unsigned 64-bitfield that specifies the number of read requests that are serviced by the specified path identifier.

-`NumberReadsWrap`

-An unsigned character field that specifies the total number of times that the <i>NumberReads</i> parameter has rolled around to zero.

-`NumberRetries`

-An unsigned 64-bitfield that specifies the total number of retries by using the specified path identifier.

-`NumberWrites`

-An unsigned 64-bitfield that specifies the number of write requests that are serviced by the specified path identifier.

-`NumberWritesWrap`

-An unsigned character field that specifies the total number of times that the <i>NumberWrites</i> parameter has rolled around to zero.

 `OutstandingRequests`